 The construction of this modern building caused an outcry even before it was completed, since its exterior clashed with the surrounding historic architecture.
 Those opponents will be happy to know that the concrete building was torn down in 2011.
 The five historic buildings that were hidden behind the 1970s structure – including the Saalhof and Burnitz buildings – have been restored.

 Close to fifty architects participated in a design competition for a new museum building, out of which a design by LRO Architecten was chosen.
-The new low-rise building, with a classic gable roof, is intended to fit in harmoniously with the adjoining medieval buildings.
-The new structure is expected to open in 2017.
+The new low-rise building was completed in 2017.
+It features a classic gable roof and is intended to fit in harmoniously with the adjoining medieval buildings.

 The museum’s displays recount the rich history of the city of Frankfurt, with a particular focus on medieval Frankfurt – when the German emperors were crowned in the Kaiserdom – and on the turbulent era before and during the Second World War.

 Historic paintings, retables, sculptures and artifacts such as the nineteenth-century copy of the coronation insignia of the German emperors are on display in the medieval exposition.

 Paintings, photographs, film and all sorts of items including domestic utensils and furniture are used to show the evolution of Frankfurt towards the twentieth century.